Your Hiring Guide

 For a student, much of the benefit gained from an industry job is the contact with the other professionals who work there.

-From an employer perspective, the key elements of any successful student engagement are induction, clear instructions and access to consult with management to achieve the best outcomes.
+From an employer perspective, the key elements of any successful student engagement are induction, clear instructions and access to consulting with management to achieve the best outcomes.

 The amount of contact that a student requires will depend upon the task you assign them.
 Consider the complexity of the task, time frame, and if previous industry knowledge is required.